City Index Guide – Read our In-Depth City Index Review

 Does City Index offer negative balance protection?

 Yes, City Index has Negative Balance Protection.
-It is especially offered while the industry volatility keeps customers from allowing their accounts go in the red.
-In a situation like this, City Index offers the ability to reset a clients account balance to zero.
+It is especially offered while the market volatility keeps customers from letting their account go in the red.
+In a situation like this, City Index offers the ability to reset a customers account balance to zero.

-You are able to go through the important stipulations on City Index's site to comprehend their policies.
+You are able to go through the critical conditions on City Index's site to understand their policies.

 Does City Index offer guaranteed stop loss?